Archives

 Long-Acting Injectable Medication Products– 1 hour

-The University of Connecticut School of Pharmacy and The UConn Health Center Outpatient Anticoagulation Clinic have developed 2-day practice-based ACPE certificate continuing education activity for registered pharmacists and nurses who are interested in the clinical management of patients on anticoagulant therapy and/or who are looking to expand their practice to involve patient management of outpatient anticoagulation therapy.
+The University of Connecticut School of Pharmacy and the UConn Health Center Outpatient Anticoagulation Clinic, as well as William W. Backus Hospital Outpatient Care Center have developed 2-day practice-based ACPE certificate continuing education activity for registered pharmacists and nurses who are interested in the clinical management of patients on anticoagulant therapy and/or who are looking to expand their practice to involve patient management of outpatient anticoagulation therapy.
 This traineeship will provide you with both the clinical and administrative aspects of a pharmacist-managed outpatient anticoagulation clinic.
 The activity features ample time to individualize your learning experience.
 A “Certificate of Completion” will be awarded upon successful completion of the traineeship.

 I had a very successful and wonderful learning experience that I will treasure and WILL apply to my practice ASAP” – LKD